jiji-thecat/ts-webpack-rn/README.md

 [github pages sample](https://jiji-thecat.github.io/ts-webpack-rn/)

-This project is for easily creating ts + webpack env on your local.
+This project is for easily creating TypeScript + React Native for Web + webpack env on your local.
 Also you can host your app on github pages.

 ## How to Install and Run